 Sociocracy has helped Rocky Corner members divide the work of planning our community among several committees.
 These committees include groups dedicated to project management, community relations, design, welcoming, marketing, homes, land use.

 New members and interested people may join any of our committees.
 All members and interested people are invited to attend the two “General Circle” meetings per month which include representatives from each of these committees.

 Learning our system

 To join Rocky Corner, all members are required to learn our decision-making process and how to implement sociocracy to make our community run smoothly.
-We try to offer training sessions frequently.
+We will offer training sessions frequently.

 Find out more

-Watch this series of talks by Rocky Corner’s dynamic governance teacher, Diana Leafe Christian (there are four, so find them all).
+Watch this series of talks by Rocky Corner’s early teacher, Diana Leafe Christian (there are four, so find them all).

 Click here to sign up for our mailing list!